 - Local residents receive consistent high quality health and social care services in the most independent environment.
 Care and treatment is provided at home for people experiencing a wide range of chronic conditions and acute episodes of ill-health.
 This includes services which can assess, treat and provide ongoing management of conditions including cardiopulmonary disease (COPD), dementia and delirium. - People are less isolated and more people are able to access activities and support within local neighbourhoods.
 These will include access to local clubs and meaningful activities and employment, Home First Service, neighbourhood based home care and accommodation with support.
-People are able to self-direct their care and support. - People will have good access to high-quality home, residential and nursing care when needed and health and social care staff will have a better knowledge of the local options. - Carers are respected as expert care partners, they have access to personalised services they need to support them and are more able to have a life of their own outside their caring role.
+People are able to self-direct their care and support.

-They are supported to mitigate (where possible) the financial impact of the caring role, are supported to stay mentally and physically well and are treated with dignity.
+- People will have good access to highquality home, residential and nursing care when needed and health and social care staff will have a better knowledge of the local options. - Partners are respected as expert care partners, they have access to personalised services they need to support them and are more able to have a life of their own outside their caring role.
+They are supported to improve (where possible) the financial impact of the caring role, are supported to stay mentally and physically well and are treated with dignity. - More people will be supported to die in their usual place of residency.